Updated: May 31

-A study that was published by the Journal of Sexual Medicine shows that about 26% of men who are under the age of 40 are affected by ED.
+A study that was published by the Journal of Sexual Medicine shows that about 26% of men who are under the age of 40 are affected by sexual performance issues.

-ED can be a sign of an underlying health condition, such as heart disease, diabetes, and many others.
+Depending on what you are experiencing, an underlying health condition, such as heart disease, diabetes, and many others could be the cause.
 It can also be a side effect of certain medications.

-If you have read through our blog and reviews before here at BDE Style, then you probably already know that we highly recommend lifestyle changes as the best way to help treat ED.
+If you have read through our blog and reviews before here at BDE Style, then you probably already know that we highly recommend lifestyle changes as the best way to help treat sexual performance issues.
 Making better lifestyle changes is going to be the most effective way to help you with your sexual health.

-Along with making better lifestyle choices, you can also help improve your sex life and erections at home with The Phoenix Acoustic Wave Therapy Device.
+Along with making better lifestyle choices, you can also help improve your sex life and make it easier to "get it up" again by using The Phoenix Acoustic Wave Therapy Device.